jdalley/tecext/readme.md

 These scripts are more simplistic and generic, and don't have all the automatic scenario handling that combat scripts have.

-Note that all of the comments and features mentioned below are also available for Combat scripts, I'm just separating the explanations as the Combat example is very busy.
+Note that all of the syntax/features mentioned below are also available for Combat scripts, I'm just separating the explanations as the Combat example is very busy.

 ```jsonc
 {